residing at ingynbin[1]

 lathered clumps, tumble

-Under one of the monastery’s profuse red flowering trees, older novices gather to witness the long procession slowly perambulating on the far side of the harvest field.
+Under a profuse red flowering trees, older novices gather to witness the long procession slowly perambulating on the far side of the harvest field.
 One cheeky lad fills his hand with the pulp of a fallen flower and throws it at his fellows.
-Shoving, back-slapping, uproarious laughter.
+Shoving, back-slapping, uproarious laughter, they form quite a company.

 [24] Om Pyee delivers a hammer and saw.
 I nail mosquito nets in place at the bathroom windows.
-At the edge of the lake, three crouching children clutch small plastic containers and beside them they have placed a broken bowl of crockery.
+At the edge of the lake, three crouching children clutch small plastic containers and beside them they place a broken bowl of crockery.
 From the bowl they transfer tiny black objects (less than ½ cm in diameter) into one of the containers.
 Coming closer, I see the small black objects are snails, asymmetrically writhing.
-One child lifts a hand to high-five with me.
+One child lifts a hand to high-five.
 They are immediately reabsorbed and I continue on my way.

 At dusk the ibises cluck and groan, weighing on the branches until gradually everything falls silent.
-Come morning, at half-light, they rouse themselves and peel off, singly or in groups, arching over their shoulders as they lurch away.
-Upper branches shuddering slightly.
-Departing birds subside into the strength of their own wings, quickly stabilise, and continue westward.
-A bitten arrives lakeside, where it remains poised motionless for what seems interminably, until some small unsuspecting creature is snapped up, and the disciplined predator moves on.
+Come morning, they rouse themselves and peel off, singly or in groups, arching over their own bodies as they lurch away.
+They fall into the strength of their own wings, quickly stabilise, and continue westward.
+A bitten arrives lakeside, where it remains poised motionless for what seems forever, until some small unsuspecting creature is snapped up, and the disciplined predator moves on.

 half lake, inside my body